SamuelTribeUK/3D-Game-of-Life/README.md

 Version 1.3 added a toggle box to hide dead cells.
 This can dramatically improve performance if the majority of cells in the game are dead.
 Also added a basic wireframe box to represent the boundaries of the grid.

-Version 1.4 provides a back-end update that moved the live neighbour checking part of the code into a web worker so it runs on its own thread.
+Version 1.4 provided a back-end update that moved the live neighbour checking part of the code into a web worker so it runs on its own thread.
 This should help with CPU usage with low powered machines and big grid sizes.
 A modern browser that supports web workers is now required.

 ## How to deploy to the webserver
 After the new configuration changes and new files added in wip-core-server, the project can now be deployed to a web server.
 For this project, I am using an IONOS VPS running Ubuntu 20.04, I use Nginx configured to use port 3000 as this is the node application port for my project and it is fully configured with SSL and a domain (gol.samueltribe.com).